afeather123-galvanize-projects/hearthstone_deck_builder/readme.md

 # Use the following User stories to guide your development:
 __You should git add, commit, and push after each story is completed__

+*NOTE* - Please note that all the routes listed below (ex `/appointments/confirmed`) are just suggestions and you can structure your routes however you would like.

 ### Appointment Creation

 __#1__